 Within the framework for Pillar II under Basel III, the institute is also responsible for describing and assessing the capital requirement for other material risks not covered by the aforementioned capital and buffer requirements mentioned in Section 8.2.
-In 2019, the bank's assessment was that within the Pillar II framework the bank had a capital requirement for credit risk, market risk and pension risk.
+In 2020, the bank's assessment was that within the Pillar II framework the bank had a capital requirement for credit risk, market risk and pension risk.
 The internal assessment takes into account the capital requirement, the combined buffer requirement and the Pillar II capital requirement.
-The internally assessed capital requirement for the consolidated situation was SEK 5.0 billion (4.8).
-The capital requirement should be compared with own funds of SEK 6.3 billion (6.2).
+The internally assessed capital requirement for the consolidated situation was SEK 4.1 billion (5.0).
+During the year, the capital requirement has reduced significantly, largely due to the lower countercyclical buffer requirement.
+However, Landshypotek's assessment is that the buffer requirement will be raised in the mid-term and the bank has therefore raised its internal capital targets to prepare for a future increase in the countercyclical buffer requirement.
+The capital requirement should be compared with own funds of SEK 6.3 billion (6.3), see Table 11.